a-i-joe/auckland-ai-meetup-x-triage/UoA-DSC-Experiments/README.md

  10x10 fold cross validation was done by splitting all 802 examples into 9 folds of 10 and 1 of 12.
 Each fold was used once for cross validation while the model trained on the rest of the dataset, and the neural net's weights/biases were initialised to the exact same values for each fold.
 Validation set ROC and safe set % were recorded for each fold, see k_fold_crossvalidation in util.py for details.

 Safe set % was calculated by incrementing a 'threshold' from 0, finding the true negative/false negative rates of the model at that threshold, stopping when the number of false negatives was greater than a certain tolerance.
 See safeset_percent in util.py for details.
+If you have any questions, feel free to message me on the meetup board(name: Soren Bouma) or open an issue.

 ## Results
 Running 10x10-fold cross validation it averages an auc of 0.85 ± 0.07.
 Here is an example of what the roc curves look like:
 ![roc](images/figure_1.png)

 Estimating the safe set % is difficult and unreliable when there is so little data.
 The model filtered out on average 27% of normal x-rays while getting a single false negative(out of 80 val examples).
 This was tested with 10 way cross validation, and there was a lot of variance in safe set% across different splits - 10% to 65%.

 This probably isn't good enough to be useful yet, but it's a pretty decent first step considering this is only using a tenth of the avaliable data and the model trains in ~8 seconds.